kevinkirkl3y/capstone-research/Proposal.md

 The goal of SpotCheck is to crowd-source information about skate spots in any given area.
 This will allow exact pin location of skate-spots, users then can add information regarding: best time to skate, will you get kicked out, should you bring wax, etc. As skateboarding is a mobile activity it would be preferred to be a mobile app.
 The overall goal of this product is to help share info, so if you are new to an area you can check out what street spots are around without needing a tour-guide like the pros.

+I am using Redux in this project to help develop a better understanding of how to create state slices regarding more complicated components.
 ## List the absolute minimum features the project requires to meet this purpose or goal:

 - Seamless UI,